Coronavirus Outbreak Management Plan

 - Residents will be educated about symptoms to immediately report to a nurse during an outbreak.
 Nursing staff will assess residents for signs and symptoms as appropriate should an outbreak occur.
 Facility staff will receive disease specific education and procedures to follow in the event of an outbreak to protect residents and themselves from exposure.

 - Telehealth evaluation of residents will be considered to aid in rapid assessment while minimizing the risk of facility and community spread.
 Staff will explain and provide reassurance and answer residents’ questions related to the disease and the use of telehealth.
-Care plans will be updated to reflect the current needs of each affected resident during the outbreak period and interventions implemented and reviewed with the resident to ensure they are person centered.
+Service plans will be updated to reflect the current needs of each affected resident during the outbreak period and interventions implemented and reviewed with the resident to ensure they are person centered.

 3. Transmission Based Precautions Protocol

 - Transmission based precautions are followed based on the mode of transmission of an infectious organism.
-Staff receive education about standard, contact, droplet, and airborne precautions on hire and annually.
+Staff receive education about standard, contact, droplet, and airborne precautions on hire as needed and annually.
 The type of precautions used are specific to each disease.

 - The facility maintains a list of common infectious diseases and the required precautions required to prevent spread.
-The type of precautions may also affect visitation, equipment use, isolation requirements, and visitation, and will be communicated to residents, staff and family through a variety of alerts including signage on facility entrance doors, unit entrance doors and resident rooms as required by CDC and federal and state regulations.
+The type of precautions may also affect visitation, equipment use, isolation requirements, and will be communicated to residents, staff and family through a variety of alerts including signage on facility entrance doors, unit entrance doors and resident rooms as required by CDC and federal and state regulations.